leobilha/leonardoterragno/README.md

 👨‍🎓 I am a Computer Science student at <a href="http://www.unisinos.br/">Unisinos</a>.
 <br />
-:department_store: I'm currently working on <a href="https://safeweb.com.br/">Safeweb Segurança da Informação</a> as Technical Support.
+:department_store: I'm currently working on <a href="https://safeweb.com.br/">Safeweb Segurança da Informação</a> as JR Software Developer.
 <br />
 🏆 HDI-SCA Certified
 <br />